Skip to main content

 102nd Legislature: Lame Duck

-This is your one-stop shop for all legislative actions related to transit, safe streets, and other related policy between the November 2024 election and the final day of the 102nd Michigan Legislature.
-Expect weekly updates: Bookmark this page.
+This is your one-stop shop for all legislative actions related to transit and safe streets between the November 2024 election and the final day of the 102nd Michigan Legislature.
+Bills are organized by date of first action during this timeframe.

 As always: This is independent policy coverage and does not imply endorsement of legislation by any public agency, association, or advocacy organization unless otherwise noted.